D204 P.E. Medical Alternatives

 - Students will be required to hand in coursework for the assigned alternative for every day missed to their physical education teacher.
-Instructions for each alternative are written on the appropriate webpages.
+Instructions for the alternative are written on the appropriate webpage.

-- Students will join their standard P.E. class when cleared by a medical professional.
+- Students will fully join their standard P.E. class when cleared by a medical professional.